 A designated person to do the score-keeping is a good idea, but it may place a burden on that individual, especially when there are a large number of players.

-We've now added a new feature that makes sharing the board and the burden much easier: you can now share boards with players whilst not giving them full admin access.
+With Keepthescore, sharing the scoreboard and the burden is easy: you can share with others whilst not giving them full admin access.